North Carolina's 1st congressional district

-North Carolina's 1st congressional district is located in the northeastern part of the state.
+North Carolina's 1st congressional district is located in the northeastern part of the US state.
 It consists of many Black Belt counties that border Virginia and it extends southward into several counties of the Inner Banks and the Research Triangle.
 It covers many rural areas of northeastern North Carolina, among the state's most economically poor, as well as outer exurbs of urbanized Research Triangle.
 Some of larger towns and cities in the district include Elizabeth City, Goldsboro, Henderson, Rocky Mount, Roanoke Rapids, and Wilson.

 The first district is currently represented by Don Davis.

 On February 5, 2016, the Fourth Circuit Court of Appeals ruled the 1st district, as well as the 12th, were gerrymandered along racial lines, which was unconstitutional, and must be redrawn by March 15, 2016.
 It was re-drawn again in 2019 following court-mandated redistricting, which removed portions of the Research Triangle from the district and changed it to D+3 from a D+17 on the Cook Partisan Voting Index.

 Besides a brief period from 1895 until 1899 when the district was held by a Populist, the 1st district has been consistently Democratic since 1883.